fimh2021/fimh2021.github.io/_pages/workshops.md

 title: "Workshops"
 ---

-FIMH-2021 will host both a [SimVascular](http://www.simvascular.org) and [Cardiac Atlas Project](https://www.cardiacatlas.org) pre-conference workshops on June 21, 2021.
+FIMH-2021 will host two pre-conference workshops on June 21, 2021, [SimVascular](http://www.simvascular.org) and [Cardiac Atlas Project](https://www.cardiacatlas.org), and one post-conference workshops on June 25, 2021 [UncertainSCI](https://www.sci.utah.edu/uqworkshop-2021.html).
 Note, the main conference will start in June 22, 2021.
 More information about the workshops is forthcoming.

 -----------------------------
 **[SimVascular](http://www.simvascular.org) Workshop and New User Training (June 21)**